Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 \subsubsection{Faster publication through arXiv}

-The immateriality of the research PDF affords an alternative publication process that came up in several of our interviews (P4,P5,P8): the preprint server arXiv.
+The digital materiality of the PDF affords an alternative publication process that came up in several of our interviews (P4, P5, P8): the preprint server arXiv.
 P5 says arXiv is a major source of anxiety for his students: \textit{``So my students...had the unpleasant experience of, you know, finishing a paper when they're just about to submit and they saw a paper on arXiv that did almost the same thing.
 Like, oh my, months of work just went down the drain.''} This emotion, the sense of loss when a project becomes unpublishable because someone else got there first, echoes Su and Crandall's observation of ``selective amnesia'' \cite{su2021affective}, except in addition to old papers quickly becoming obsolete because something else is better, current papers may become obsolete because they are no longer first.

 Conferences originally gained popularity in computer vision because they allowed research to make it to print faster than journals.
-According to P3, \textit{``It used to take almost two years from the time a research is done and the PAMI [Pattern Analysis and Machine Intelligence journal] paper would appear.
+According to P3, \textit{``it used to take almost two years from the time a research is done and the PAMI [Pattern Analysis and Machine Intelligence journal] paper would appear.
 And so the conference has started becoming more and more important at that time.
 So that's the origins of ICCV and CVPR conferences becoming far more popular than journals.
 So during the 1980s and early 90s, the journal was the thing.''} But now, if research is primarily disseminated by PDFs posted on arXiv, it seems like the same process is occurring again: conferences behave like journals and arXiv behaves like a conference.
-As P8 explains: \emph{``In order to get promoted in order to get a job, you need that stamp of approval.
-And it's a pretty strong signal to get papers accepted to a selective conference...this is really kind of the, you know, biggest marker, you know, the biggest benchmark by which you are evaluated.''} That last phrase is striking because of the parallel it draws between the text and context of the publication.
-In the same way that computer vision benchmarks its models, the conference review system benchmarks its authors.
+As P8 explains, researchers still submit to conferences for prestige: \emph{``In order to get promoted in order to get a job, you need that stamp of approval.
+And it's a pretty strong signal to get papers accepted to a selective conference...this is really kind of the, you know, biggest marker, you know, the biggest benchmark by which you are evaluated.''} As arXiv replaces conference proceedings as the fastest communication medium, the conference is left primarily to evaluate papers.